Planning under non-rational perception of uncertain spatial costs: Risk perception using CPT

 Next, we use the CPT notions developed in Section~\ref{sec:prelims} to provide a non-rational perception model of the cost $\rho(x)$.
-According to CPT~\cite{AT-DK:92}, functions $\Pi := \{\pi_{1},...,\pi_{M}\}$ which represent the non-rational perception of the probabilities $p_i(x)$ in a cumulative fashion.
+According to CPT~\cite{AT-DK:92}, there is a notion of cumulative functions $\Pi := \{\pi_{1},...,\pi_{M}\}$ used to non-rationally modify the perception of the probabilities $p_i(x)$ in a cumulative fashion.
 Defining a partial sum function $S_j(p_1,\dots,p_M) \triangleq \sum_{i=j}^M p_j$ we have

 where we employ the weighting function $w$ from~\eqref{eqn:cpt_prelec}.